The Moser-Tardos Framework with Partial Resampling: Transversals with omitted subgraphs

 \subsection{Avoiding large cliques}

-For avoiding cliques of size $s > 3$, the above approach based on the maximum average degree $d$ no longer works; we instead give a bound in terms of the maximum degree $\Delta$.
-We will be interested in the case when both $s$ and $\Delta$ is large.
+Let us consider the problem of finding an independent transversal omitting $K_s$.
+We will be interested in the case when both $s$ and $\Delta$ are large.
 More specifically, for any value of $s$ we seek a bound of the form $b \geq \gamma_s \Delta$ (where $b, \Delta$ may go to infinity).
 We then seek to understand the behavior of the value of $\gamma_s$ as $s \rightarrow \infty$.

 We must have $\gamma_s \geq 1/(s-1)$.
 To see this, note that for any value of $b \geq 1$, we may take a graph consisting of $s$ blocks each containing $b$ vertices, where every vertex is connected to all vertices outside its block.
 This graph has $\Delta = b (s-1)$, and clearly any transversal contains a copy of $K_s$.
-An argument of \cite{szabo-tardos:extremal} shows the slightly stronger lower bound $\gamma_s \geq \frac{s}{(s-1)^2}$; intriguingly, this is conjectured in \cite{szabo-tardos:extremal} to be exactly tight.
-On the other hand, a construction in \cite{locally-sparse} shows that $\gamma_s \leq 2/(s-1)$.
-This is non-constructive, even for fixed $s$; this is the best general upper-bound on $\gamma_s$ previously known.
+An argument of \cite{szabo-tardos:extremal} shows the slightly stronger lower bound $\gamma_s \geq \frac{s}{(s-1)^2}$; intriguingly, \cite{szabo-tardos:extremal} also conjecture this to be exactly tight.
+On the other hand, a non-constructive argument of \cite{locally-sparse} shows that $\gamma_s \leq 2/(s-1)$; this is the best general upper-bound on $\gamma_s$ previously known.

-We show that the lower-bound of \cite{szabo-tardos:extremal} gives the correct \emph{asymptotic} rate of growth, up to lower-order terms; i.e., we show in Theorem~\ref{thm:avoidclique} that $\gamma_s \leq 1/s + o(1/s)$.
-In fact, we will show that when $b \geq \Delta/s (1 + o(1/s))$, that we can find a transversal which avoids any $s$-star; that is, all vertices have degree $< s$.
-This implies that the transversal avoids $K_s$.
-Furthermore, such transversals can be found in polynomial time.

-\textbf{Comparison with the standard LLL:} Before we give our construction based on the PRA, we discuss how one might approach this problem using the standard LLL, and why this approach falls short.
-As in \cite{alon:lin-arb}, we make the natural random choice for a transversal: choose a vertex randomly and independently from each $V_i$.
-Suppose we define, for each $s$-clique $H$ of the graph, a separate bad event.
-Each bad event has probability $(1/b)^s$.
-We calculate the dependency of an $s$-clique as follows: for each vertex $v \in H$, we choose another $v'$ in the block of $v$, and $v'$ may be involved in up to $\Delta^{s-1}/(s-1)!$ other $s$-cliques.
-This gives us the LLL criterion